 In order to carry out these transactions, you need a licensed broker who is registered with the exchanges like the New York Stock Exchange (NYSE) and the National Association of Securities Dealers Automated Quotation System (NASDAQ).

 Select a Broker

-The best option to invest for beginners is to select an online platform with a minimal expense and no advice offered but the clients buy and sell independently.
-Examples are Folio Investing, NVSTR, Ally Invest to name a few.
+The best option to invest for beginners is to select an online platform with minimal expense and no advice offered, but the clients buy and sell independently.
+Examples are Folio Investing, NVSTR, Ally Invest, to name a few.

 How to open an online account with the broker.

-Many brokers do not set minimum account balance, so you can start with a small amount.
+Many brokers do not set a minimum account balance so that you can start with a small amount.